bettyriver/Blobby3D/README.md

 Blobby3D is designed to perform Bayesian inference for gas kinematics on emission lines observations of IFS galaxy observations.
 The code was designed with two main goals in mind:

  - To robustly infer gas kinematics for regularly rotating galaxies even if the gas profiles have significant substructure.
  - Infer gas kinematic properties free from the effects of beam smearing.
-Where beam smearing is the effect of the observation seeing blurring the gas profiles spatially.
+Where beam smearing is the effect of the observational seeing spatially blurring the gas profiles.
 This has significant effects on the observed gas kinematic properties - particularly the observed velocity dispersion.

 A paper on the technique implemented in this code is forthcoming.